-Jamie Foxx still hospitalized after 'medical complication': What we know so far
+Jamie Foxx is reportedly 'stable' and 'recovering': What we know about his 'medical complication'

-Jamie Foxx remains in the hospital, more than three weeks after suffering an undisclosed medical emergency.
-A new report from TMZ on Wednesday claims the actor's loved ones are asking for the same thing: "Pray for Jamie."
+An unnamed "source in the actor's circle" told People on Friday that Foxx is "stable and not in a life-threatening situation now."
+The source added that "[doctors] are doing more tests and want to be completely sure that he will be okay before allowing him to" leave the hospital and go back to his busy life, although he's being advised to "keep his stress level down" when he does.

+"He has a lot of projects going on," the insider said.
+"He gets things done; he is focused and astute.
+What happened to him medically is serious enough to keep him in the hospital."

 It's not been made public what exactly happened to Foxx.
-Yahoo reached out to the actor's rep, but emails have gone unanswered.
-The only official update came from the Django Unchained star's daughter, Corinne Foxx, back in April as the 29-year-old said her father was recovering after a "medical complication."
+Yahoo has reached out to the actor's reps, but emails have gone unanswered.
+The last official update came from the Django Unchained star's daughter, Corinne Foxx, back in April as the 29-year-old said her father was recovering from a "medical complication" in a now-deleted Instagram post.
 The Grammy award winner, whose full name is Eric Marlon Bishop, turned 55 years old in December.

+The star appeared to have posted his first statement on social media Wednesday, more than three weeks after suffering an undisclosed medical emergency.

+Foxx's post came hours after a new report from TMZ claimed the beloved actor was still hospitalized as his loved ones asks for prayers.

 Foxx will not host the upcoming season of Fox's Beat Shazam as filming begins this week.
+Nick Cannon will be stepping in, the network confirmed on Wednesday.
+Foxx shared a message about the news on his Instagram Stories thanking Cannon.
+"Appreciate ya my boy," it read, "See u all soon."

-Deadline and TMZ report Nick Cannon will be stepping in for the beloved actor.
-Corinne, who DJs on the show, will also miss this season as she's in Atlanta by her dad's bedside.
-(Yahoo reached out to Fox for comment, but did not immediately receive a response.)
+Corinne, who DJs on the show, will also miss this season as she's in Atlanta by her dad's bedside, so Kelly Osbourne will take over as guest DJ.

+"Everyone at FOX Entertainment wishes Jamie well as he continues his recover, and we greatly appreciate Nick's willingness to jump in and help this summer," the show posted on Instagram.

 Here's everything we know about Foxx's health scare.

-Note: This story was originally published on May 3, 2023 at 1:21 p.m.
-ET and has been updated to include new information.